Setup

 with arguments

-all: extracts a list of all ms2 spectra in within peak window.
+1. all: extracts a list of all ms2 spectra within peak window.

-max_range, c)max_energie: extract a single spectrum with widest m/z range (max_range) or with highest spectral intensity (max_energy)
+2. max_range, c)max_energy: extract a single spectrum with widest m/z range (max_range) or with highest spectral intensity (max_energy)

-d)union, e)intersection: merge spectra within peak window.
-Union results a spectrum with all peaks whereas intersection contains only peaks present in all spectra.
+d)union, e)intersection: merge spectra within peak window. union results in a spectrum with all peaks whereas intersection contains only peaks present in all spectra.
 Default value: union.

-In the following exmaples we will do show 2 possible use cases for the same data set.
+In the following examples we will show 2 possible use cases for the same data set.
 The first example is based on an inclusion list defining the fragmentation peaks.
 We can build a peak_table based on the inclusion list, which is provided

 [2]: